 Penn State and the Office of Annual Giving reserve the right to refuse donations and contributions from any crowdfunding effort hosted on any platform other than an Approved Platform.
-Penn State does not accept payments from services such as PayPal or Amazon, and payments from those and similar third party payment services which aggregate payments will not be accepted on any Approved Platform.
-Gifts through an Approved Platform may be tax deductible if made under Penn State's tax exempt status and if they otherwise qualify for a tax deduction.
+Penn State does not accept payments from services such as Apple, Google, Block (Square), PayPal, or Amazon, and payments from those and similar third-party payment services which aggregate payments will not be accepted on any Approved Platform.
+Gifts through an Approved Platform may be tax deductible if made under Penn State's tax-exempt status and if they otherwise qualify for a tax deduction.
 Where appropriate, gift receipts will be issued to donors who make contributions to a crowdfunding campaign using an Approved Platform.

 All applications to use an Approved Platform will be reviewed by relevant parties within Penn State.
 However, final approval of a crowdfunding campaign on an Approved Platform rests solely with the Office of Annual Giving.

-- Any individual, group or entity interested in creating a crowdfunding campaign on an Approved Platform may submit an application at any time using the applicable Approved Platform's crowdfunding application form.
+- Any individual, group or entity interested in creating a crowdfunding campaign on an Approved Platform may apply at any time using the applicable Approved Platform's crowdfunding application form.
 The application can be found at http://www.crowdfunding.psu.edu.
-Upon receipt, the director(s) for crowdfunding in the Office of Annual Giving, or other staff person as assigned, will review the application and arrange a consultation to discuss fund-raising potential, timing, audience and strategies.
+Upon receipt, the director(s) for crowdfunding in the Office of Annual Giving, or other staff person as assigned, will review the application, and arrange a consultation to discuss fund-raising potential, timing, audience and strategies.

 - If approved, the requestor(s) will be responsible for preparing all materials and information related to their crowdfunding campaign.
-The Office of Annual Giving must approve the design, message, timing, and audience of any crowdfunding campaign prior to the launch of the campaign.
+Annual Giving must approve the design, message, timing, and audience of any crowdfunding campaign prior to the launch of the campaign.

-- Responsibility for campaign contacts for the crowdfunding campaign rests with the individuals associated with the campaign.
-The Office of University Development is responsible for managing data used in Penn State communications in support of the crowdfunding campaign, and is the sole owner of Penn State donor data.
+- Campaign leadership is responsible for identifying and collecting the contact information of potential donors to their crowdfunding effort.
+Similarly, the campaign is responsible for coordinating outreach to prospective donors in accordance with University policy (see Policy AD04).
+The Office of University Development is responsible for managing data used in Penn State communications in support of the crowdfunding campaign and is the sole owner of Penn State donor data.

 For questions, contact: